Bachmann Trolly Tips

 More interesting information on the construction and operation of a turn of the century (the last century) trolly line can be found in this book.

-Bachmann has made, and my still make, models of closed and open sided trolly cars.
+Bachmann has made, and may still make, models of closed and open sided trolly cars.
 The open cars were used primarily in the summer as they were much cooler than the closed cars.
 Of course, the closed cars were preferred in the winter and during bad weather.

 I originally got this car in 1992 or 1993.
 I incorporated features of the GIRR Mountain Division right into the layout design to accommodate this car.